Bal Ganesh: Plot

 Ganesh loves his little brother Kartikeya, who is a fierce warrior.
-One day, Narad sets up a competition between the two brothers to see who is more powerful.
+One day, the sage Narada sets up a competition between the two brothers to see who is more powerful.
 He challenges them both to circle the world three times; whichever brother completes the task first will be deemed the winner.
-Ganesh circles around his parents three times, explaining to Narad that his parents are the world.
+Ganesh circles around his parents three times, explaining to Narada that sacred circling of his parents in respect is akin to circling the world as that is what they are.
 He gives the winning garland to Kartikeya, impressed by his strength.

 One night, Ganesh is riding on Mooshak, who trips on a snake and causes Ganesh to fall.
-Chandra laughs at the incident, mocking Ganesh's large belly.
-Ganesh curses him that he will never shine bright again.
+The moon god Chandra laughs at the incident, mocking Ganesh's large belly.
+Ganesh curses him that he will never shine brightly again.
 Chandra begs for forgiveness, and Ganesh explains to him that it is not becoming of a deity to make fun of others' appearance.
 Ganesh cannot undo the curse, but tells Chandra that his light will gradually appear and disappear.

-Kuber comes to Kailash to invite Shiva and Parvati to visit his palace for a dinner.
-Shiva realizes that Kuber only wants to show off his wealth, so he declines the invitation.
-Shiva tells Kuber that Ganesh can visit, and so Ganesh goes back with Kuber to his palace.
-There, Ganesh keeps eating and Kuber becomes scared he will run out of food.
+Kubera, the god of wealth, comes to Kailash to invite Shiva and Parvati to visit his palace for a dinner.
+Shiva realizes that Kubera only wants to show off his wealth, so he declines the invitation.
+Shiva tells Kubera that Ganesh can visit, and so Ganesh goes back with Kubera to his palace.
+There, Ganesh keeps eating and Kubera becomes scared he will run out of food.
 He apologizes to Shiva for becoming prideful about his wealth, having learned his lesson.

 One day, Tarkasur challenges Kartikeya in a battle.
 Ganesh says that Kartikeya will destroy the demon.
 Kartikeya battles Tarkasur, and with Ganesh's help, defeats him in battle.